Richard L. Revesz

 Gonzalo Moyano joined Policy Integrity in August 2009 and is currently an adjunct fellow in Santiago, Chile.
 He is recent graduate of NYU Law’s Master of Laws (LLM) program and also holds a LLB from the University of Chile School of Law, where he is a faculty member.
 He is the author of several articles regarding zoning, environmental assessment, transport infrastructure, and conservation of natural resources.

-Peter Howard is the Environmental Defense Fund & Natural Resources Defense Council Climate Valuation Fellow at Policy Integrity.
+Peter Howard is the Environmental Defense Fund and Natural Resources Defense Council Climate Valuation Fellow at Policy Integrity.
 He holds a Ph.D. in Agricultural and Resource Economics from the University of California, Davis, where his research focused on climate change, environmental policy, and agricultural policy.
 Howard also holds a Bachelor of Arts from Bard College.
-He is most recently a co-author on a report prepared for the California Department of Food and Agriculture entitled Potential Economic Impacts of the February 1, 2010 Department of Pesticide Regulation Draft Restrictions to Address Pesticide Drift and Runoff to Protect Surface Water: Case Study Analysis.
-He is currently working on issues pertaining to the social cost of carbon.
+He most recently wrote “Omitted Damages: What’s Missing from the Social Cost of Carbon,” in which he examines the Integrated Assessment Models used to produce the U.S. social cost of carbon estimate.
+He also co-authored for Nature journal “Global Warming: Improve Economic Models of Climate Change,” along with Policy Integrity Director Richard Revesz, economist Kenneth Arrow, and others.
+In addition, he co-authored a report for the California Department of Food and Agriculture entitled Potential Economic Impacts of the February 1, 2010, Department of Pesticide Regulation Draft Restrictions to Address Pesticide Drift and Runoff to Protect Surface Water: Case Study Analysis.